alexdmoss/alexos.dev/content/posts/A-Year-In-Google-Cloud.md

 banner: "/images/platforms.jpg"
 ---

-> Originally posted on Medium for my employer: https://medium.com/john-lewis-software-engineering/a-year-in-google-cloud-4586a117f352
+> This blog entry was originally [posted on Medium](https://medium.com/john-lewis-software-engineering/a-year-in-google-cloud-4586a117f352) for my employer.

-*Hi!
-My name is Alex Moss, and I’m a Platform Architect working within one of the Digital Platform Teams within E-Commerce at John Lewis & Partners.*

 This time last year, our newly-formed Platforms Team in John Lewis Online were putting the finishing touches to a brand new **Kubernetes** platform designed to run the frontend of johnlewis.com in Google Cloud.
 Twelve months later, we’ve passed through Black Friday without a hitch and built a raft of new capabilities along the way.
 What follows is a post reflecting on the journey so far — if that sounds boring interesting, then read on!